About Carrie Feit

 Ms. Feit has been on the Board of Directors for the Miami Dade Trial Lawyers Association (MDTLA), the Miami-Dade Chapter of the Florida Association for Women Lawyers (FAWL), and the Florida Justice Association (FJA) where she also served as Chair of the Women’s Caucus.
 Ms. Feit also served as Chair to the ERISA Health Care and Disability Litigation Group of the American Association for Justice (AAJ).

 In more recent years, Carrie has given back to the community through activism and volunteer organizing work.
-Carrie is a founding Executive Board Member of Women’s March Florida and the President of Women’s March Miami.
+Carrie is a founding Executive Board Member and Vice President of Women’s March Florida and the President of Women’s March Miami.

 Last but certainly not least, Carrie is a mom to two beautiful children and two very sweet dogs.